75 Best Movies of The 2010s Decade

 66. Phantom Thread | Paul Thomas Anderson

-Paul Thomas Anderson’s lead protagonist, Reynold Woodcock (played by DDL) in “Phantom Thread” is a mother fixated man-child who is detached from the real world & emotions as Plainview in ‘There Will be Blood’.
+Paul Thomas Anderson’s lead protagonist, Reynold Woodcock (played by Daniel Day-Lewis) in “Phantom Thread” is a mother fixated man-child who is detached from the real world & emotions as Plainview in ‘There Will be Blood’.
 He is downright a misogynist.
 He is in complete control of his environment.
 Enter hotel waitress Alma (Vicky Krieps) who surrenders herself to the charm of Woodcock and becomes his muse.

 Related to Best Movies of the 2010s: Every Paul Thomas Anderson Film Ranked